SteveOv/debingest/README.md

     - this is passed to a Machine-Learning model for system parameter estimation
     - if `--plot-fold` both folded light-curves are plotted to a png
   - the filtered light-curve magnitude data is written to a JKTEBOP dat file
-  - the estimated system parameters are used to write a JKTENOP _task 3_ in file
+  - the estimated system parameters are used to write a JKTEBOP _task 3_ in file